 - You may need to click “Advanced Setting” or “Connect Manually” to get to the further settings.

-- Use the following setting: (example email firstname.lastname@example.org)
+- Use the following setting unless we have told you different: (example email firstname.lastname@example.org)

 |Incoming Server||website domain||yourdomain.com|